 This is a default UX you should enable: Linking your Logo to the HomePage

 One of the most common navigation standards is that when you click on the logo of your site you are taken to the Home Page of your website.
-Funnily enough there are lots of templates which do not have this functionality implemented automatically.
+Funnily enough, there are lots of templates that do not have this functionality implemented automatically.
 At CollectiveRay, we will show you how to enable this by doing the following steps:

 Look for something like

 <div id="logo"></div> (this is what displays the logo in Joomla 1.5), and change this to

 This simply creates a link to the default Joomla homepage from your logo!

 [How to] Change logo in Joomla Admin / Backend

 Customize the Joomla Administrator backend with your own logo or preferred image